MrVal042/basic-javascript-projects/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to W3C schools for bringing me this far from beginner to this level.
-* Inspiration
+* Special thanks to my boss Izuking, more grace and bless to you boss
+* I,m inspire by a wonderful instructor like John Smigla, Mosh Hamadani and co for the coding inspiration
 * etc